Changes the owner of an object in the current database.

 0 (success) or 1 (failure)

 sp_changeobjectowner removes all existing permissions from the object.
 You will have to reapply any permissions that you want to keep after running sp_changeobjectowner.
 Therefore, we recommend that you script out existing permissions before running sp_changeobjectowner.
 After ownership of the object has been changed, you can use the script to reapply permissions.
 You must modify the object owner in the permissions script before running.
+For more information about database scripting, see Documenting and Scripting Databases.

 To change the owner of a securable, use ALTER AUTHORIZATION.
 To change a schema, use ALTER SCHEMA.